AdelRCh/nyt_dashboard/README.md

 export "NYTIMES_API_KEY=<your_api_key>"
 ~~~

+Furthermore, as **this project uses a MongoDB database,** please ensure that a database instance is running.

 Contained within both folders are Dockerfiles for those looking to create containers for testing.
+Requirement files are also provided for each folder:

 * **newswire_acquisition**'s container is missing a critical environment variable: the NY Times API key.
 One can also supply their own MONGODB_ADDRESS and MONGODB_PORT to customize those values within the container.
 * **dash_app** can also take MONGODB_ADDRESS and MONGODB_PORT as custom arguments, as needed.